-Venture above the tree line to experience the best of the Iqaluit in summer with all its top highlights.
+Explore Sylvia Grinnell Territorial Park, where you can hike along the river valley of the stunning Sylvia Grinnell River and fish for Arctic char from the shore near the mouth.
 Visit Nunavut’s capital city, a maritime community with a rich history.
-Enjoy activities like hiking on the tundra.
+Venture above the tree line to experience the best of Iqaluit in summer on a 4-day Arctic adventure with all its top highlights.
 The rolling hills surrounding the city are full of dwarf vegetation and red-hued mosses.
-Explore Sylvia Grinnell Territorial Park, where you can hike along the river valley of the stunning Sylvia Grinnell River and fishing for Arctic char from the shore near the mouth.
 Enjoy daily guided town tours where you can delve into Inuit history and culture at Iqaluit’s museums and art galleries.
 Visit the historic Hudson Bay Trading Post on the shoreline of the Apex Trail.
-Shop for souvenirs at the local craft stores full of stone carvings, textiles, and more.

 Enjoy town tours that take you to historic locations